Lemonpill/dockerized-gateway/README.md

 - GET profile by ID http://localhost:8000/profiles/{profile_id}
 - PATCH profile by ID http://localhost:8000/profiles/{profile_id}
 - DELETE profile by ID http://localhost:8000/profiles/{profile_id}

+## Authentication
+1. Use https://www.jwt.io to generate a JWT (include "user_id" in payload and use compose.yaml JWT_KEY to encode)
+2. Include `Authorization: Bearer {your_token}` in your request headers
+3. Send requests to available endpoints

 ## Sequence Diagram